tensorflow/tensorflow/g3doc/LangRef.md

 dependent-attribute-name ::= (letter|[_]) (letter|digit|[_$])*
 ```

-Attributes are the mechanism for specifying constant data in MLIR in places
+Attributes are the mechanism for specifying constant data on operations in
-where a variable is never allowed - e.g. the index of a
+places where a variable is never allowed - e.g. the index of a
 [`dim` operation](Dialects/Standard.md#dim-operation), or the stride of a
 convolution.
-They consist of a name and a
+They consist of a name and a concrete attribute value.
+The set of
-[concrete attribute value](#attribute-values).
-It is possible to attach
-attributes to operations.
-The set of expected attributes, their structure, and
+expected attributes, their structure, and their interpretation are all
-their interpretation are all contextually dependent on what they are attached
+contextually dependent on what they are attached to.
-to.

 There are two main classes of attributes; dependent and dialect.
 Dependent
 attributes derive their structure and meaning from what they are attached to,